ryman1/keeweb-wiki/FAQ.md

 A: It depends.
 Some plugins are developed by KeeWeb authors, they are 100% secure and marked with a special sign.
 We don't give any guarantee about other plugins.
 Install them at your own risk.
 However, KeeWeb guarantees secure plugin delivery: if you trust plugin author, the installation is safe.

 Q: Can I load plugin code by its url to inspect it before installing?
-A: No. It's possible to distinguish between you and KeeWeb loading plugin.
+A: No. It's possible to distinguish between you and KeeWeb loading plugin and give you two different versions.

-Q: Can I install themes and languages from untrusted authors?
-A: No.

 ### Self-hosting
 Q: Which server should I use?